B. D. Dykstra

+Northwestern College offers the Dykstra-Muste-Nelson Peace Scholarship in his, A.J.
+Muste's, and Ronald R. Nelson's honor.
 Several of his sons became prominent educators and theologians.
 D. Ivan Dykstra was a professor of philosophy at Hope College, Wesley C. Dykstra held the same position at Alma College, and Vergil Dykstra served as president of George Mason University.